The Ugly, Embarrassing Spectacle of ‘Milling’ Around Online

 I don’t know what to make of all this, and I doubt if there is anything to be made.
 But the behavior on display is, if nothing else, a product of a lack of sense.
 It’s the agitated, aimless buzzing of the type of crowd that gathers in the aftermath of some bewildering catastrophe.
 Social scientists have a name for this mode of chaos: They call it “milling.”
 We are all just chattering away in restless and confused excitement as we try to figure out how to think about what’s happening.
 We want to understand which outcomes are most likely, and whether we might be obligated to help—by giving money or vowing not to share misinformation or learning the entire history of global conflict so as to avoid saying the wrong thing.
 We are milling.

 The word comes from the mid-20th-century American sociologist Herbert Blumer, who was interested in the process by which crowds converge, during moments of uncertainty and restlessness, on common attitudes and actions.
-As peoplemill about the public square, those nearby will be drawn into their behavior, Blumer wrote in 1939.
+As people mill about the public square, those nearby will be drawn into their behavior, Blumer wrote in 1939.
 “The primary effect of milling is to make the individuals more sensitive and responsive to one another, so that they become increasingly preoccupied with one another and decreasingly responsive to ordinary objects of stimulation.”

 These days, we mill online.
 For a paper published in 2016, a team of researchers from the University of Washington looked at the spread of rumors and erratic chatter on Twitter about the Boston Marathon bombings in the hours after that event.
 They described this “milling” as “collective work to make sense of an uncertain space” by interpreting, speculating, theorizing, debating, or challenging presented information.